Wisconsin Rapids in Wood County, Wisconsin — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Science & Medicine.
 A significant historical year for this entry is 1878.

 Location.
 44° 23.77′ N, 89° 48.34′ W. Marker is in Wisconsin Rapids, Wisconsin, in Wood County.
-Marker is at the intersection of 17th Street North and Apricot Street, on the right when traveling north on 17th Street North.
+It is at the intersection of 17th Street North and Apricot Street, on the right when traveling north on 17th Street North.
 Touch for map.
 Marker is in this post office area: Wisconsin Rapids WI 54494, United States of America.
 Touch for directions.

-Photographed By Keith L, June 27, 2007
+Photographed by Keith L, June 27, 2007

 2. Marker at Byron Robinson Park